pippim/pippim.github.io/stack.md

 ## Search For Query

 After logging in, the top of the window provides a search bar to find a query.
-Enter the following (or copy it and paste it):
+Enter "All my posts on the SE network" as shown or copy it with the button below and paste it into the search bar.

 <div class="code-header">
     <button class="copy-code-button" aria-label="Copy code to clipboard"></button>